danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 * Designers waiting on business requirements from product.
 * Developers waiting on design comps where designers are striving for pixel perfection, when really, a napkin sketch would have sufficed to get the developers started.
 * Overly engineered initial architecture that adds unnecessary overhead.
-* Unmaintained intermittent tests resulting in developers spending time investigating false negatives.
+* Intermittent/flaky automated tests.
-* Lack of system/end-to-end testing requiring manual QA to avoid regressions, which creates bottlenecks.
+* Lack of system/end-to-end testing, and reliance on manual QA.
 * Lack of (or out of date) engineering documentation.
 * Inability to run some features on laptop due to complex architecture, or third party integrations that can't be run locally.